Mahsun Kırmızıgül

-Mahsun Kırmızıgül (born Abdullah Bazencir, 26 March 1969) is a Turkish singer-songwriter, actor and director, scriptwriter, music composer, and producer of Zaza descent.
+Mahsun Kırmızıgül (born Abdullah Bazencir, 26 March 1969) is a Turkish - Kurdish singer-songwriter, actor and director, scriptwriter, music composer, and producer of Zaza descent.
 Mahsun Kırmızıgül is also known as a businessman for his partnership in one of the leading music production companies, Prestij Müzik, in Turkey until 2002.

 Life

-Mahsun Kırmızıgül was born on 26 March 1969 in Hani, Turkey.
-His birth name is Abdullah Bazencir and his family is of Zaza origin.
+Mahsun Kırmızıgül was born on 26 March 1969 in Hani, Diyarbakır, Turkey.
+His birth name is Abdullah Bazencir and he is of Zaza origin.
 He is one of the 22 children of his father Çerkez Bezencir and mother Faika Bezencir.
 He studied at primary and secondary schools in Diyarbakır.
 He worked to contribute to his family from an early age.
 He sang for weddings to earn money.
 In 1984, he was invited to Istanbul to make an album for Güneş Plak.
 He started to study in the Voice Department of Istanbul University-Turkish Music Conservatory.

 Kırmızıgül started his music studies in 1980 and made eight amateur albums.
 His professional debut album Alem Buysa Kral Sensin was released in 1993 reached the top of the music lists.
 In 1994, he joined Prestige Music Company as a producer.
 The artist won acclaim with his film Beyaz Melek which he wrote, directed and acted in.
 In 2009, he released Güneşi Gördüm, which he wrote, directed and acted in.
 In 2010, he released New York'ta Beş Minare, which he wrote, directed, acted in and composed the music.